 - Verify your domain – Marketing emails that show it was sent from a free email service provider like Gmail and Yahoo Mail are not as trustworthy as ones sent from a domain name (@yourbandname.com).
-For email marketing services like Mailchimp, you have an option of verifying your domain to show you own it.
-This way, you can send emails that show it came from [email protected] rather than sending emails to your fans that show it came from a free email service provider domain.
+For email marketing services like Mailchimp, you have the option of verifying your domain to show you own it.
+This way, you can send emails that show it came from firstname.lastname@example.org rather than sending emails to your fans that show it came from a free email service provider domain.
 Learn more about verifying your domain.

 - Use a legit mailing list – Make sure your email list was not bought or collected without permission.
 Aside from getting you in trouble with your email marketing service, it is also against the law.
 You never want to send emails to people who have not given their permission or properly opted in to receive marketing emails from you.

 - Don’t use spammy language in the subject line – Certain words will trigger your fan’s email filters so be careful with what you write.
 Examples of trigger words that might get an email labeled as spam include: sales, free, click here, open, visit our website, this isn’t spam, please read, limited time, get it now, don’t delete.

 - The easiest one of all is to encourage your fans to add your email address to their contacts or directory.

 It’s common for artists to send out an email as the band or stage name.
 Sometimes you may see more generic names like Booking, Contact or Info.

 It has been shown in the non-music industry world that email recipients are more likely to open an email from a person rather than a company, title or organization.
 This makes sense.
 We want to connect with humans and not just something or an entity.
 So for music artists, it may be worth testing to see if your open rates improve when the “sent from” name is changed to something more personal.
 If your stage name is your real name and you send emails out as yourself, there shouldn’t be a problem.